Ruedi Reservoir

 Ruedi Reservoir is a reservoir on the Western Slope of the Continental Divide on the Fryingpan River.
 It sits about 15 mi upstream of the town of Basalt, Colorado, near Aspen.
 The reservoir is located within the White River National Forest, and straddles the county line between Pitkin County and Eagle County.

-The reservoir and the Ruedi Dam were built from 1964-1968 and are both owned and operated by the United States Bureau of Reclamation.
+The reservoir and the Ruedi Dam were built from 1964 to 1968 and are both owned and operated by the United States Bureau of Reclamation.
 One purpose of the reservoir is to help compensate for diversions to Colorado's East Slope, taken further up in the Fryingpan Basin as part of Reclamation's federal Fryingpan-Arkansas Project.
 Another purpose of the reservoir is to provide water for West Slope interests.
 The dam is located in Eagle County.

 Ruedi stores approximately 102000 acre.ft of water.
 Water in the reservoir is released through Ruedi Dam down the Fryingpan primarily for municipal, industrial, and agricultural interests.
 A side benefit of the reservoir is recreation.
 Boating, fishing and camping are popular at the reservoir itself, while the downstream portion of the Fryingpan River has become well regarded as a Gold Medal fishery.